EC bans victory processions after Assembly election results on May 2

 The decision came amid criticism of the poll body for not doing enough to curb election rallies and other forms of campaign even as the second wave of coronavirus led to unprecedented levels of cases in the country.

-The Madras High Court on Monday said that the Election Commission should be booked on charges of murder for allowing rallies to continue in poll-bound states amid the prevailing pandemic situation.
+The Madras High Court on Monday said that the EC should be booked on charges of murder for allowing rallies to continue in poll-bound states amid the prevailing pandemic situation.

+Holding the EC “singularly responsible” for the second wave of the pandemic, the court warned that it will stop the counting of votes on May 2 if the poll panel does not put in place a blueprint of how it planned to ensure all protocols are followed that day.
+West Bengal Chief Minister Mamata Banerjee lauded the Madras High Court’s observations.